bytebase/bytebase.com/content/blog/snowflake-schema-change.md

 description: While Snowflake revolutionizes data management and analytics, effectively managing schema changes and tracking change history becomes increasingly crucial.
 ---

-While [Snowflake](https://www.snowflake.com/) revolutionizes data management and analytics, effectively managing schema changes and tracking change history becomes increasingly crucial.
+While [Snowflake](https://www.snowflake.com/) revolutionizes data management and analytics, effectively managing schema changes, CI/CD and tracking change history becomes increasingly crucial.

 For schema change management, the default recommendation is [schemachange](https://github.com/Snowflake-Labs/schemachange), a handy open-source Python library from Snowflake itself.
 It assists users in implementing database changes and keeps a record of metadata changes in a dedicated history table.
 This script is frequently recommended for DevOps pipelines for Snowflake.